faucetsdn/faucet/docs/vendors/ovs/faucet_testing_with_OVS_on_hardware.rst

 .. code:: bash

-  # tcpdump -A -w enp2s0_all.pcap -i enp2s0
+  $sudo tcpdump -A -w enp2s0_all.pcap -i enp2s0

 Or

 .. code:: bash

-  # tcpdump -A -w enp2s0_all.pcap -i enp2s0 'dst host <controller-ip-address> and port 6653'
+  $sudo tcpdump -A -w enp2s0_all.pcap -i enp2s0 'dst host <controller-ip-address> and port 6653'

 To read the pcap file, use

 .. code:: bash

-  # tcpdump -r enp2s0_all.pcap
+  $sudo tcpdump -r enp2s0_all.pcap

 More detailed examples are available @ https://www.wains.be/pub/networking/tcpdump_advanced_filters.txt